Nylilsa/nylilsa.github.io/guides/th10-extra-rta.md

 **If you are more advanced**, then you have to enter with 4.95 power.
 The route is similar to the intermediate route, but it varies in some aspects.

 Firstly, right before the boss there are three yellow fairies.
 Those fairies drop 1.00 power when killed.
 It is possible to bomb right before the boss appears.
 With a well-timed bomb you are able to enter with 4.95 power and also deal some damage to Suwako during the dialogue !
 But the timing is tight.
 Personally, I use the background music to determine when I have to bomb.
 However, this may vary depending on the consistency of your mid-boss section.
 Also, practising with a music cue in Practice Mode may not be very nice to work with because the music doesn't align.

+[img=guides/th10-extra-rta-prebomb.png, hratio=2, other= ]

-Below is an image that compares the HP if a pre-bomb is done vs if a pre-bomb is not done.
+The image above compares the HP if a pre-bomb is done vs if a pre-bomb is not done.
-[img=guides/th10-extra-rta-prebomb.png, hratio=2]

 On spell 3, you have to misdirect at least two of the "rings" Suwako shoots.
 Those rings are aimed at the player.
 The best way to juke them is to sit slightly on top of Suwako's head until she has shot 2 of those rings.
-See the image below for a demonstration.

-[img=guides/th10-extra-rta-s3.png, hratio=2]
+[img=guides/th10-extra-rta-s3.png, hratio=2, other= ]

+In the image, you can see that Marisa is slightly above the bullets Suwako spawns.
+Doing this for two waves is enough to misdirect enough bullets to the top.

 Everything else is from the intermediate route.